 I have had some people ask me for reading recommendations and so I am adding a primary source reading list to the website.
 I spent more time curating this list than I should have.

-I struggle a little bit with deciding what you kind of have to read if you want a good introduction to historical practice while at the same time mixing things up a little and showcasing domestic practices through the centuries.
+I struggled with balance a little bit.
+I want you to have a good introduction to historical medical practice while at the same time mixing things up a little and highlighting domestic practices through the centuries.
 I want you to get a grasp of how much medicine was made in the kitchen.

-I also want you to see the differences and similarities between the early modern Materia medica I work with and the one a lot of you use today.
-The only time I am going to interject if I see something being “historicized” to market at you in a way that I think bears discussing.
+I also want you to see the differences and similarities between the early modern Materia medica I was taught to work with by family members and with and the one a lot of you use today.

 Some of the books I link you to might have language that is unfamiliar to you.
 I already have some measurements and terms on a page here, but I also have spent putting together The Appendix.
 The Appendix is a direct descendent of the notes I keep while poking through my old texts and transcribing.